neo4reo/apm2-sensors/readme.txt

 The SAS will also work identically in manual or autopilot mode because it is downstream of the flight commands (reciever or autopilot), but upstream of the actuator mixing.

+Add support for reading/writing the setup/configuration/gain values to eeprom and loading them automatically at power up.
+This eliminates the need to send the configuration values to the device every boot.
+Presumably this would enable the device to survive an inflight reboot without losing it's config, or even run 'headless' without a host computer once it has been setup (i.e. as in a smart RC receiver mode.)

 v2.10 release notes - February 16, 2015